Slickhit/blizz_beta/README.md

   history along with recent events.
 - `event_log.json` records command executions and system events.
 Each entry includes a timestamp, type and details object.
+- `memory_store.db` stores summarized messages and their vector embeddings for semantic search.

 These files are rewritten as the bot runs and are safe to delete if you want to start fresh.